shoutem/react-native-calendar-manager/README.md

-# rn-calendar-manager
+# @shoutem/react-native-calendar-manager

 *Note*
-We renamed the package from `react-native-calendar-manager` to `rn-calendar-manager` because the name was already taken on npm before we published.
+We renamed the package from `react-native-calendar-manager` to `@shoutem/react-native-calendar-manager` because the name was already taken on npm before we published.

 A calendar manager for React Native.
 Exposes `addEvent` method which can save an event to an Android or iOS device's native calendar app.